piecol/CM5_MINIMA_REV2/README.md

 ## Designed with KiCad

 MINIMA was developed using KiCad, a powerful open-source Electronic Design Automation (EDA) tool.
 KiCad enables designers to create high-quality PCB layouts and schematics while maintaining full control over their hardware designs.
 By leveraging open-source tools like KiCad, the CM5 MINIMA REV2 embraces accessibility, collaboration, and innovation in hardware development.
-It is also certified by the Open SOurce Hardware Association: https://certification.oshwa.org/it000020.html
+It is also certified by the Open Source Hardware Association: https://certification.oshwa.org/it000020.html

 ## Key Features